Dead Lions Synopsis:

 Dead Lions, the second novel from Mick Herron featuring the ‘slow horses’ centres around their seemingly apathetic and much maligned section leader Jackson Lamb.

 Nothing in his physical appearance suggested Lamb could move quickly, but something about his presence suggested you’d be unwise to dismiss the possibility.
 He watched this calculation crawl across the weasel’s face, and, while it was struggling to its conclusion, yawned ferociously.
 When lions yawn, it doesn’t mean they’re tired.
 It means they’re waking up.

 Lamb is slovenly and his sarcastic tirades and public disparagement of his staff are so outrageous and non-PC that you cannot help but laugh.
-The beauty of the character Jackson Lamb is similar to that of the lead character of another wonderful British TV series The Thick Of It, the perpetually angry Malcolm Tucker.
+The beauty of the character Jackson Lamb is similar to that of the lead character in another wonderful British TV series The Thick Of It, the perpetually angry Malcolm Tucker.

-But Jackson Lamb is not the only tough cookie within a business that self-selects for such characters.
+But Jackson Lamb is not the only tough cookie within a business that self-selects for such people.
 His Regent Park counterpart, Lady Di Taverner, is not a woman to be messed with either.

 The sensible thing would be to torch him here and now, she thought.
 Thirty seconds of verbal creosote, and he’d leave sooty footprints all the way back to his office, and never have an idea again.
 That was the sensible thing, and she was mentally turning her flame up high when she heard herself say, “Who else knows about this?”